 Most of us seem to use Facebook as a way of keeping in touch with friends/family and sharing photos or videos.
-It is becoming more and more common that abusers are using Facebook as a tool for harassing and stalking victims.
+It is becoming more and more common that abusers are using Facebook as a tool for harassing and stalking victims-survivors.

 It is possible to protect yourself while continuing to use Facebook, but we would recommend that you set extremely high privacy and only add people as Facebook friends that you actually know and trust.